 Kathryn joined Access Partnership in 2000 from the private sector, where she secured frequency access for a global network.
 Kathryn also served five years at the US Department of State, where she led delegations of government and industry representatives to spectrum and standards-setting bodies at the Asia-Pacific Economic Cooperation (APEC) meetings.Email Kathryn

 Mike provides technical and engineering support to network operators in the terrestrial and satellite markets.
-With many years of experience in regulatory engineering, Mike provides innovative solutions to market entry, network expansion and integration problems that arise from hardware limitations and regulatory restrictions.
+With over 25 years of experience in regulatory engineering, Mike has a long record of providing innovative solutions to market entry, network expansion and integration problems that arise from hardware limitations, regulatory restrictions and frequency management problems.

 Mike is a chartered engineer (CEng), and a member of the Institute of Engineering and Technology (IET).
 He has managed regulatory programmes within a global network operator, including interaction with bodies such as the International Telecommunication Union (ITU), the European Telecommunication Standards Institute (ETSI) and the Conference of European Post and Telecommunications administrations (CEPT).
 Prior to joining the private sector, Mike was a team leader within the UK Radiocommunications Agency.Email Mike